 Read more in the press release from Pirbright here.

-You can soon hear more about the study in the upcoming emergence podcast – our guest Dr. Pip Beard will share her thoughts about this fascinating discovery, so look out for the next episode.
+If you want to hear more about the study listen to the emergence podcast – our guest Dr. Pip Beard shares her thoughts about this fascinating discovery in this episode: The One About Lumpy Skin and Flies.